 --- New York City Jazz Record Magazine, January 2021 - NY@Night LiveStream solo piano concert review (excerpt)

-An adult student who takes long-distance virtual Skype lessons via video chat:
+Another adult student who takes one-on-one private lessons via Skype video chat:

 Dear Andy - I am writing you to express my gratitude for the gifts you have given me through your teachings over the last 2 years.
 My perception of the "how, what, and why" of music has been very much expanded and this in turn has increased the depth of my fascination and inspiration in music as an art form.
 In my short life of 18 years so far, I truly am unable to think of any teacher who has offered me so much kindness and time outside of their job description (as a mentor).
 For this, I will always be astounded and thankful.
 One day, hopefully, I will be able to pass this kindness on to others who need it as much as I did.
 Thank you so very much for everything.
 May I continue to be inspired, fascinated, and inoculated by music through your exemplary teaching as I continue to study with you in the years to come.